danchoi/herbalizer/README.md

 1. Conditional /[] comments; passed through; normal / comments OK
 1. HAML Comments (#-) not processed
 1. XML Doctype (!!!
 XML) declarations; HTML Doctype declarations are supported
-1. Single-line Ruby expressions that are purely for side effect and not for output; an extra <% end %> will be created.
-(This is bad practice anyway)

 Eventually I hope to cover more of these edge cases.